ProjectPythia/projectpythia.github.io/CONTRIBUTING.md

 conda deactivate
 ```

 You can re-activate the `pythia` conda environment at any time with `conda activate pythia`.
-You may also want to update to the latest versions of each package in the activated environment by doing
+You may also want to update each package in the activated environment to their latest versions by doing

 ```bash
 conda update --all